kunukn/ackordion/README.md

 # supported browsers

-requestAnimationFrame and css max-height transition is required.
+requestAnimationFrame, transitionend event, css max-height transition and ecmascript 5 are required.
+Browsers which supports those should be fine.

-* Chrome - latest 4 versions
+* Chrome - latest 5 versions
-* Firefox - latest 4 versions
+* Firefox - latest 5 versions
-* Safari on desktop and iPhone, iPad - latest 4 versions
+* Safari on desktop and iPhone, iPad - latest 5 versions
 * IE11
-* Edge - latest 4 versions
+* Edge - latest 5 versions
-* Android Chrome - latest 4 versions
+* Android Chrome - latest 5 versions

 # known bugs / possible hiccups
 * Safari animates to height 0px and back to current height on change from a specific max-height value to max-height auto.
 This should not happen and is a browser bug.
 This has been fixed by using a temporary css class.
 * The expanding and collapsing animation might get out of sync if the browser is busy.
 This is because the animation is handled by the browser and collapsing and expanding are two separate css transition animations.

+# version
+* alpha 0.04 - support toggle aside
+* alpha 0.03 - fix for safari double animation

 # license
 MIT